TP-Lab/tp-js-sdk/README.md

 #### <a name='3.0-兼容metamask-(compatible-with-metamask)'></a>3.0 兼容Metamask (Compatible with Metamask)

 - TokenPocket is Compatible with Metamask.
-- TokenPocket 兼容基于 Metamask 的应用.
 - About [Metamask](https://metamask.io/)

 - Demo: https://github.com/metamask/test-dapp

-- Webview 内有注入 `ethereum` 对象.
-- Webview injected an `ethereum` object.
+- Webview injected an `window.ethereum` object.
--
+- You can also using `window.tokenpocket.ethereum`
+- We also supported eip-6963 [https://eips.ethereum.org/EIPS/eip-6963](https://eips.ethereum.org/EIPS/eip-6963)

 ### <a name='4.enu'></a>4.ENU